-The draw for the 2018 World Cup takes place this Friday with every nation anxious to avoid that great World Cup cliché ‘The Group of Death.’
+The group phase of the 2018 World Cup is only days away as part of the countdown let’s look into a great World Cup Cliche ‘The Group of Death.’
 So here’s a look back some of the toughest World Cup groups ever assembled.

 Mexico 1986- Group E: West Germany, Denmark, Scotland, Uruguay